n-kmron/mylinux/kubernetes.md

 * `docker build -t databasenoupoue:1.0 ./databaseNOUPOUE`

+WARNING: we also need to edit the `index.html` and `nginx.conf` in the frontend to regulate the k8s format (backendNOUPOUE is not good, we need lowercase)

+* `nano ./frontendNOUPOUE/index.html` -> change the static ip (ws://172.16...) in `backendnoupoue-service`

+* `nano ./frontendNOUPOUE/nginx.conf` -> change `backendNOUPOUE` in `backendnoupoue-service`

+We can build a new image to not affect our actual config for Gentoo

+* `docker build -t frontendk8noupoue:1.0 ./frontendNOUPOUE`

 Now, we can export our images

-* `sudo docker save -o frontend.tar frontendnoupoue`
+* `docker save -o frontend.tar frontendk8noupoue`
-* `sudo docker save -o backend.tar backendnoupoue`
+* `docker save -o backend.tar backendnoupoue`
-* `sudo docker save -o database.tar databasenoupoue`
+* `docker save -o database.tar databasenoupoue`
-* `sudo docker save -o oauth.tar quay.io/oauth2-proxy/oauth2-proxy`
+* `docker save -o oauth.tar quay.io/oauth2-proxy/oauth2-proxy`
 * `scp frontend.tar backend.tar database.tar oauth.tar admin@192.168.2.202:/mnt/mongo-noupoue`

 Now, we can delete the `.tar` files